bkhezry/ExtraMapUtils/README.md

 	.withForceCenterMap(false)
 	.build();
 ```
-after declare ViewOption add this code for show elements in maps
+after declaring the ViewOption, add this code for showing elements on the MapView
 ```java
  MapUtils.showElements(viewOption, googleMap, getActivity());
  ```